 Most small claims cases involve debt collection.
 Even if you believe that you owe the debt, you should still review the complaint or petition and any attached documents.
 You may be able to reduce the amount of the claim or improve the outcome of your case.
 Though rules and procedures vary from state to state, this article covers important tips for defending any small claims case.

-Preparing A Good Defense For A Small Claims Case
+How To Prepare a Good Defense for a Small Claims Case

 In small claims court, preparation is key to a successful case.
 Here’s an overview of how to prepare to defend your case.